 The festival is free for all ages and will take place between 10 am and 4 pm Saturday, September 30th.

 Beach Regulations Ease

 As summer winds down, smaller crowds give beachgoers a few more liberties on the beach.
-Starting September 16th and continuing until May, pets are welcome on the beach any time of day.
+Starting Labor Day and continuing until May 15th, pets are welcome on the beach any time of day.
 Just make sure your furry friends are on a leash that is no longer than 7 feet.
-Check out our list of pet-friendly accommodations and start planning your September getaway with your pup today!

 Also starting in September, North Myrtle Beach gives beachgoers more options to keep themselves shaded from the sun.
 Tents and various shading devices are allowed on the beach in the shoulder season as opposed to solely umbrellas allowed during the summer months.
 Pitch up a canopy and keep all your group and belongings covered so you can beat the heat.

 For surfers, this is also the perfect time to catch a wave.
 While surfing is permitted in certain designated areas during the summer, the non-peak months give surfers most of the beach to hang ten.
 Surfing is still prohibited within 300 feet of any pier.
+Before hitting the water, be sure to check out our Tide Chart.
 For more information on beach rules and regulations, be sure to check out the City of North Myrtle Beach's website.